The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/faq-1.md

 > *Should I hold Empyreal Arrow under Army's Paeon?*

 Only if you're within ~2s of starting Wanderer's Minuet.
-Otherwise, fire away - you get 2 EAs under each Minuet/Ballad regardless.
+Otherwise, fire away - you get two EAs under each Minuet/Ballad regardless.

 > *Can I do anything with Enhanced Army's Paeon?*